Article link has been copied

 In the world of anti-ageing skincare, retinol is considered royalty.
 From reducing the appearance of fine lines and wrinkles to boosting collagen production, there is little that it cannot do.
 However, growing chatter around its potential for redness and skin sensitivity has skincare savants looking for retinol alternatives.

 The good news?
 From naturally occurring ingredients to multitasking actives, you’ll find a slew of skincare saviours that are up to the task.
-Here are the retinol alternatives you’ll want to add to your shelf, depending on your skin type and needs.
+Here are the retinol alternatives you’ll want to add to your shelf, depending on your skin type and needs

 Know More

-Inde Wild 1% Bakuchiol + 0.5% Tripeptide Restore PM Serum (10ml)
+Inde Wild Sunset Restore 1% Bakuchiol Tripeptide Complex Serum (30 ml)

 Inde Wild